FREQUENTLY ASKED QUESTIONS

 There are several streams of government sanctioned funding to assist with your solar and battery purchase in Victoria.

-Solar Victoria Rebate (PV panels)
+Solar Victoria rebate (solar PV panels)

-Most customers are eligible for this rebate, worth $1400.
 For further information and eligibility: https://www.solar.vic.gov.au/solar-homes-program

-Solar Victoria Rebate (batteries)
+Solar Victoria loan (batteries)

 For further information and eligibility head to: https://www.solar.vic.gov.au/solar-battery-rebate